decentraland/adr/content/ADR-215-gltfcomponent-sdk-component.md

 This version of the component does not specify any way to modify the materials of the models.
 This is a future work.

-## Handling colliders meshes
+## Handling visibility & colliders

-### Handling `_collider` meshes

-All meshes of a node with a name ending in `_collider` will generate internally `MeshCollider`.
+All meshes belong either to visible or invisible category.
+Names of invisible meshes should end in `_collider`.
 Those meshes MUST be invisible and the rest of the properties of the mesh like its position in an animation should be honored.
-That enables colliders to be animated along with visible meshes.
-It is RECOMMENDED that all the engines implement a way to visualize the colliders for debugging purposes, making these meshes visible with a distinctive material.

 This convention is permanent and is not affected by any flag or configuration.

-### Automatic physics colliders

-Physics colliders (`ColliderMask.CL_PHYSICS`) are automatically generated based on the `_collider` meshes if the property `disable_physics_colliders == false`.

-It is possible that the value of `disable_physics_colliders` is changed at runtime, so the engine SHOULD be able to enable/disable the colliders at runtime.

-Skinned meshes are not supported for colliders of any kind.

-### Automatic pointer colliders

-All visible meshes (not ending in `_collider`) MAY create an internal `MeshCollider` if the property `create_pointer_colliders == true`.
-This is useful for meshes that are not meant to be colliders but that should still be able to receive pointer events.
-Those colliders will have the `ColliderMask.CL_POINTER` mask.

-The `MeshCollider` will be created with the same properties as the visible mesh, so it will be animated along with the visible mesh.
+Collision layers of both visible and invisible meshes are set via `visible_meshes_collision_mask` and `invisible_meshes_collision_mask`.
+Collision mask set to 0 indicates that collision detection / physics system should ignore meshes of this group, otherwise an engine MUST generate a collider for each mesh of this group and set its collision layers accordingly.

+By default, collision mask of visible meshes is set to 0, but it could be set, for example, to CL_POINTER if it is desirable for pointer meshes to receive pointer events.

-It is possible that the value of `create_pointer_colliders` is changed at runtime, so the engine SHOULD be able to enable/disable the colliders at runtime.
+It is possible that the value of collision masks is changed at runtime, so the engine SHOULD be able to enable/disable the colliders at runtime.

 Skinned meshes are not supported for colliders of any kind.